hs-duesseldorf/grundlagen-der-informatik-4/README.md

 ### Tasks

-1. Create the Java project "Course2"
+1. Create the Maven project "se1c2"
 2. Create the application ```FourOutOfSixCoins```:
     - There are 6 given coins
     - Print out each possible combination